ashwinnsr/ashwinnsr.github.io/_posts/2025-12-05-geography-marginalization.md

 The lack of geographic pattern suggests Dalit disadvantage operates differently.
 While we haven't completed the district fixed effects analysis for Dalits yet, we predict it will show that the Dalit employment penalty *shrinks* but *remains* when comparing people in the same district—unlike Muslims, where it disappears entirely.
 This would indicate that Dalits face actual within-district discrimination in hiring and job access, rather than just being stuck in the wrong places.

 Their employment quality metrics confirm ongoing disadvantage.
-Among working Dalits, 79.5% have casual employment, 16.2% have permanent jobs, and mean earnings are ₹44,314 (52% less than Forward castes).
-After controlling for education and location, Dalits still earn 26.6% less—a substantial penalty that suggests occupational segregation or discrimination persists.
-Their MGNREGA participation of 9.7% (second only to Adivasis) indicates that many rely on government workfare when private employment fails.
+Among working Dalits, 80.1% have casual employment, 15.7% have permanent jobs, and mean earnings are ₹43,294 (52.2% less than Forward castes).
+After controlling for education and location, Dalits still earn 32.2% less—a substantial penalty that suggests occupational segregation or discrimination persists.
+Their MGNREGA participation of 6.6% indicates that many rely on government workfare when private employment fails.

 ---